How do pets, insects, and other wildlife fares when it comes to dealing with the negative effects of air pollution? Spoiler: It’s not good.

 Air pollution produces countless problems for humans including allergies, chronic illness, and even skin problems.
 There is a lot of information on how air pollution affects us humans, but what about animals?
-To get a better understanding on how air pollution impacts more than just humans, we examine some of the ways poor air quality is detrimental to wildlife and pets alike.
+To get a better understanding of how air pollution impacts more than just humans, we examine some of the ways poor air quality is detrimental to wildlife and pets alike.

 Our furry friends are exposed to many of the same indoor air pollutants we are, if not more, considering the fact that pets spend the majority of their time indoors.
 Because of this constant exposure to polluted indoor air, pets are more susceptible to developing nose and throat ailments, as well as asthma and bronchitis.

-To help protect our pets, it is important to keep homes well ventilated and pollutant free.
+To help protect our pets, it is important to keep homes well ventilated and pollutant-free.
 To create the perfect indoor air environment, choose a Venta Airwasher for the right balance of humidification and purified air.
 With no over-humidification, you don’t have to worry about an influx of mold and dust mites causing allergies.
 The Airwasher does not use dirty filters and does not produce ozone or white dust, so be assured your pet will be comfortable and safe around a Venta Airwasher.

-For all the bird owners out there, pet birds in particular need adequate indoor air quality.
+For all the bird owners out there, pet birds, in particular, need adequate indoor air quality.
 Mary McQueen, founder of Hand and Beak, and owner of Luigi the Lovebird explains how the Airwasher has made a difference in her air quality:

 Birds have a complex respiratory system and air quality is supremely important, clean air as well as humidified air.
 Also if a bird gets sick the vet bills can be astronomical, thousands of dollars is not unheard of for a serious illness.
 People say all the time that the air in my apartment is “different” from the air in the hallway outside my door.
 I love my Venta so much that one time I kissed it!